pjebs/EasySocial/README.md

 - (void)requestPublishPermissions:(void(^)(BOOL granted, NSError *error))responseHandler
 ```

-`(BOOL)isPublishPermissionsAvailableQuickCheck` checks if [`publish_actions`](https://developers.facebook.com/docs/facebook-login/permissions/v2.2#reference-publish_actions) permission is granted to the current `access token`.
-It is 99% accurate since the permissions granted could have changed since the `access token` was issued.
+`(BOOL)isPublishPermissionsAvailableQuickCheck` checks if [`publish_actions`](https://developers.facebook.com/docs/facebook-login/permissions/v2.2#reference-publish_actions) permission is granted to the current `access token.` It is 99% accurate since the permissions granted could have changed since the `access token` was issued.
 The permissions could also be changed by the user *via* the Facebook website external to your app.
 The method will immediately return however since it does not make any REST API calls.

 `(void)isPublishPermissionsAvailableFullCheck` will perform a 100% accurate check for [`publish_actions`](https://developers.facebook.com/docs/facebook-login/permissions/v2.2#reference-publish_actions) permission.
 It will make a REST API call and will return with a `BOOL result` response.
 If `result==YES,` then publishing permission is available.